 A Day at the Races Theme Party Invitations

 Choosing your invitation is the equivalent of the title of a paper … it sets the tone for the entire party!
-There are so many great horse racing theme invitations, we had trouble picking just one.
+There are so many great horse racing theme invitations, Party Idea Pros had trouble picking just one.
 Here are our favorites …

 Kentucky Derby Decorations